-Technology is rapidly becoming the staple tool for many banking and financial service providers to reach out to their customers.
-What used to take hours of time at long, dreadful queues can now be done over your computer or mobile phone.
+Technology is rapidly becoming the staple tool for many banking and financial service providers for their customer outreach.
+Hours of time at long, dreadful queues is now saved by doing your transactions via your computer or mobile phone.
 The demand for fintech (aka financial technology) is so great, in fact, that it fueled nearly a quarter of new jobs available in the financial sector in the last three years.

 Despite this, there are many pockets of the financial industry that still require the human touch.
 One of them is in the area of home mortgage.